-The increase in other net tangible assets at June 30, 2024 compared with December 31, 2023 was mainly the result of increases in Property, plant and equipment, Other current assets and Prepaid insurance during the first six months of 2024.
-The increase in other current assets is primarily due to \$6.7 million of cash held by a qualified intermediary to facilitate tax-deferred exchange transactions under Section 1031 of the Internal Revenue Code and \$5.7 million in vendor deposits.
+The increase in other net tangible assets at June 30, 2024 September 30, 2024 compared with December 31, 2023 was mainly the result of increases in Property, plant and equipment, Inventory and Other current assets and Prepaid insurance during the first six nine months of 2024.
+The increase in other Inventory was mainly due to higher coal and mining supplies inventory.
+The increase in Other current assets is primarily due to \$6.7 million of cash held by a qualified intermediary to facilitate tax-deferred exchange transactions under Section 1031 of the Internal Revenue Code and \$5.7 million \$7.8 million in vendor deposits.
+The \$13.6 million receivable related to business interruption insurance recoveries at MLMC also contributed to the change in other net tangible assets.